1577: a serious defeat at Győr castle

 The Turks surrounded him at once but the riflemen of Captain de Malatesta cut themselves out from this hot situation and they fled to the guardhouse at Tarisznyavár.

 Ali has already broken the Truce quite seriously (and the honor code of the Valiant Order as I had remarked) and he restrained himself from chasing them.
 He didn’t want to make more trouble by capturing the captain as well.

 Captain Pálffy Tamás of Palota Castle were told about the losses which were 236 men killed or taken.

 Ali placed 74 heads on stakes on the walls of Fehérvár Castle.
 There were 160 men captured, and 24 burghers were among the fallen.
 The schoolmaster of the Evangelic Hungarian soldiers, Lukács scribe was among them, along with three of his students.
 Camp scribe Georg Smidt was captured who reported about 316 dead and prisoners from Istanbul.

-A few days later, Ali tried to apologize before Vienna and even the Pasha of Buda was blaming the break of the Truce on Chief Captain Zelking.
+A few days later, Ali tried to apologize before Vienna and even the Pasha of Buda blamed the break of the Truce on Chief Captain Zelking.
 Yet, it was quite obvious that the initiator was the Bey of Székesfehérvár.

 The Military Council of Vienna sent commissioners to Győr to investigate the case.
 There were Bishop Fejérkövy István of Veszprém and Lord Illésházy István, Chancellor and Captain Georg Siegfried von Kollonitsch, Imperial Marchal Konrad zu Pappenheim and Captain Erasmus Braun of Magyaróvár Castle among them, including Vice Chief Captain Fernando Samaria de Speziecasa of Komárom Castle.

 They wrote down the number of captives and investigated why most of the cavalrymen were away from the fight.
 They warned the officers to keep order and peace between the German and Hungarian soldiers.
-Also, they made an attempt to aid the orphans and the widows of the fallen.
+Also, they attempted to aid the orphans and the widows of the fallen.

 They placed the responsibility on Chief Captain Zelking (who died anyway around 20 August) and on his vice, Jakosith Ferenc for not keeping proper spies in Székesfehérvár.